 Description

-Constructed in 1928 as part of the Bombing Experimental Establishment, refurbished by the AWRE during the 1950s and converted into an exhibition space in 1995.
+The Black Beacon and its associated power house, built in 1928 as part of the Bombing Experimental Establishment, were refurbished by the AWRE in the 1950s and converted into an exhibition space in 1995.

-SUBSIDIARY BUIILDING Adjacent to the Black Beacon is the rectangular power house, subsequently used as a workshop.
-The generator building is brick built and measures c.8m x 6m with gable ends lit by wooden ocular windows, and to the north probably retains its original wooden windows.
-Later modifications include the addition of a porch, and an outshot to the east that has subsequently been removed.
+Adjacent to the Black Beacon is the rectangular power house, which has since been used as a workshop.
+This brick building measures approximately 8 meters by 6 meters and has gable ends lit by wooden ocular windows.
+The north side likely retains its original wooden windows.
+Later modifications include the addition of a porch and an outshot to the east, which has since been removed.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.